-1.4.2 Economic Grid Resource Broker Simulation
+4.2.
+Economic Grid resource broker simulation

-We used the GridSim toolkit to simulate grid environment and a Nmrod-G like deadline and budget constrained scheduling system called economic grid resource broker.
-The simulated grid environment contains multiple resources and user entities with different requirements.
+We used the GridSim toolkit to simulate the Grid environment and a Nimrod-G like deadline and budget constrained scheduling system called the economic Grid resource broker.
+The simulated Grid environment contains multiple resources and user entities with different requirements.
 The users create an experiment that contains application specification (a set of Gridlets that represent application jobs with different processing) and quality of service requirements (deadline and budget constraints with optimization strategy).
-We created two entities that simulate users and the brokers by extending the GridSim class.
+We created two entities that simulate the users and the brokers by extending the GridSim class.
 When simulated, each user entity having its own application and quality of service requirements creates its own instance of the broker entity for scheduling Gridlets on resources.